GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 In our scenario, the data has already been copied from the database to a landing bucket in Cloud Storage as CSV files.
 In the first challenge we'll create BigLake tables in BigQuery to make the data accessible in BigQuery.
 In the second challenge we'll apply some basic transformations to load the data in staging tables.
 In the third challenge we're going to automate this process using Dataform.
 The fourth challenge is all about creating the dimensional model and the fact table.
 And in the fifth challenge we'll introduce the OBT concept and use Looker Studio to build reports.The 6th challenge is for the data scientists, using interactive notebooks to analyze data and finally we'll automate and orchestrate the whole process by tapping into Cloud Composer.

-TODO Decide on the landing bucket content
+TODO make the raw data available

 ## Learning Objectives